DougLeindecker/DougLeindecker/README.md

 # Olá!

-- 👀 I’m interested in Python and IA
+- 👀 I’m interested in Python fot data analysis
 - 📜  I’m currently learning Python and SQl
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: leindeckerdouglas@gmail.com